Big Agnes Titan 6 mtnGLO Review

 Our Analysis and Test Results

 The Big Agnes Titan 6 mtnGLO is interesting.
 It's built to serve a more specific need than many of the other tents we tested.
 The unique and innovative features that Big Agnes seems to always bring to the table will impress some and disappoint others.
-The Titan 6 can be reasonably compared with the North Face Wawona 6 and the Big Agnes Tensleep Station 6, but not entirely.
-All three tents are a similar shape/look and size.
+The Titan 6 can be reasonably compared with the North Face Wawona 6, but not entirely.
+The tents are a similar shape/look and size.
 The big difference is that the Titan can't stand alone as a tent without the fly.
 The tradeoff is that the Titan does have the ability to act independently, without the tent, as a capable sun/rain shade.
 For some, this is a great feature, others will be annoyed that they can't get a little more light, wind, or starry night views.
-It's also worth noting that the large vestibule that enhances the performance of the Wawona and the Tensleep, is an extra add-on with the Titan 6 (as in, bump up that price another $180).
+It's also worth noting that the large vestibule that enhances the performance of the Wawona is an extra add-on with the Titan 6 (as in, bump up that price another $180).

 Two, large, double-zippered doors give you a wide berth to get your queen-sized blow-up air mattress in and out of the tent without having to do any of the inflating or deflating in the tent.
 Each door also has a moderate window that can be zipped down to help with airflow, or to keep an eye on your kids' and pets' outdoor pursuits.
 Storage inside consists of two good-sized pockets in each corner, one down low and one up high.